Published on Jul 03, 2019 and last reviewed on Jun 30, 2020 - 5 min read

 Factors that increase the risk of an individual acquiring RA are:

-Women are more prone than men.
+Sex - Women are two-to-three more prone than men.

 It has been noted that people with RA commonly develop the following conditions: